Alternative Therapy Options

 It can be used along with other sleep apnea treatments such as CPAP or oral appliances.
 However, it is solely recommended for mild to moderate sleep apnea.

-Positional sleep therapy simply forces patients to sleep on their sides in order to prevent the airway to collapse.
+Positional sleep therapy simply forces patients to sleep on their sides in order to prevent the airway from collapsing.
 Many different devices can accomplish this.

-• The tenis ball: A tenis ball is attached with a belt to the patient’s back or inserted in a pocket on the back of a shirt.
+• The tennis ball: A tennis ball is attached with a belt to the patient’s back or inserted in a pocket on the back of a shirt.

 • Posture alarm: An alarm is triggered whenever a patient is on their back.